JTech Communications Logo

 Customer Who Doesn't Know Where to Go

-Template CMS powered websites are generalist designs made to appeal to a large market.
-Unfortunately, that leads to designs that converts fewer customers when applied to a specific niche.
-That often means a decrease in dwell time—the time a user spends engaging with a specific page.
+Template CMS-powered websites are generalist designs made to appeal to a large market.
+General designs often mean a decrease in dwell time—the time a user spends engaging with a specific page.
+Unfortunately, template sites use designs that convert fewer customers in a specific niche.

 Template sites also have technical problems that decrease dwell time.
 Those factors include low page load speeds, confusing mobile layouts, and inaccessible design.
 Google loves high dwell times when its algorithm evaluates a website.
 So, any factors that decrease dwell times are bad for your SEO.